lepelog/botw-all-compendium-pictures-routing/route.md

-warp to Plateau tower, glide down to lizal camp, obliteratorshockwave the 3, **Silver Lizalfos** before it disappears, **Flameblade**, **Lizal Bow**, **Lizal Boomerang**, snipe south lizalfos, obliterate near lizalfos, snipe reamaining two,to shrine, do shrine
+warp to Plateau tower, glide down to lizal camp, obliteratorshockwave the 3, **Silver Lizalfos** before it disappears, **Flameblade**, **Lizal Bow**, **Lizal Boomerang**, snipe south lizalfos, obliterate near lizalfos, snipe reamaining two,to shrine, do shrine, there is a gold rupee in a chest on the left side of the room with the rotating spikes

 warp to Cryonis, warm doublet, to moblin camp, **Blizzrobe**, **Silver Moblin**, kill Blizzrobe with fire arrow, obliteratorshockwave Moblins, chest with ice arrows,